Baripada

 Baripada (bāripadā) is a city and a municipality in Mayurbhanj district in the state of Odisha, India.
 Located along the east bank of the Budhabalanga river, Baripada is the cultural centre of north Odisha.

 In recent years, it has emerged as an educational hub with the opening of numerous professional colleges.

 The city is the headquarters of Mayurbhanj district, Odisha's largest district by area.
 It houses the office of the District collector, the Superintendent of Police and the Court of the District and Sessions Judge.

-It lends its name to the Baripada Vidhan Sabha constituency of the Odisha state legislative assembly.
+Etymology

+Baripada is an Odia word meaning "land of water", the word "bāri" meaning water in Odia.
+It refers to the large number of ponds, water bodies and Budhabalanga river that flows through the city.

+In another version, it is believed that the name probably derived from the Bauri or Bathudi tribe.